cocos/cocos-docs/en/components/widget.md

 ## Limitation on node position control

-If `alignOnce` property is set to `false`, Widget will set alignment for current node every frame, overriding node's position and width/height setting.
+If `Align Mode` property is set to `ALWAYS`, Widget will set alignment for current node every frame, overriding node's position and width/height setting.
 Thus user may not effectively change position or size of the node.

 To make sure you can update node's position or size during runtime:

-1. set `alignOnce` to `true`, so it will only align during onEnable process.
+1. set `Align Mode` to `ONCE`, so it will only align during onEnable process.
 2. Use Widget's API to update node's position and size, for example updating Widget's `top`, `bottom`, `left`, `right` instead of node's `x`, `y`, `width`, `height`.